synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-tab-group.md

 ## Usage Guidelines

-### Background

-- Use background options of white, neutral-100, or primary-100.

 ### Behavior

 - Maintain a consistent tab order across different pages or sections to reduce confusion and enhance user familiarity.